Gastrointestinal Stromal Tumor Overview

 Most cases of GIST are sporadic and are not inherited.
 These cases are associated with a somatic mutation, which is a genetic change that occurs only in the tumor cells and occurs during a person's lifetime.

-William Tap is a Hematologist Oncology expert in New York, New York.
-Tap has been practicing medicine for over 23 years and is rated as an Elite expert by MediFind in the treatment of Gastrointestinal Stromal Tumor.
-He is also highly rated in 35 other conditions, according to our data.
-His top areas of expertise are Adult Soft Tissue Sarcoma, Angiosarcoma, Synovial Sarcoma, Tissue Biopsy, and Liver Embolization.
-He is licensed to treat patients in California and New York.
-Tap is currently accepting new patients.
+William Tap is a Hematologist Oncology specialist and a Hematologist in New York, New York.
+Dr. Tap is rated as an Elite provider by MediFind in the treatment of Gastrointestinal Stromal Tumor.
+His top areas of expertise are Adult Soft Tissue Sarcoma, Gastrointestinal Stromal Tumor, Angiosarcoma, Tissue Biopsy, and Liver Embolization.